-ORM engine supports PostgreSQL DBMS.
-This DBMS has it’s own driver class that encapsulates interaction and provides common interface to execute queries.
-PostgreSQL driver is stored in Oro\Bundle\WebsiteSearchBundle\Engine\ORM\Driver\PdoPgsql - this driver extend similar driver from SearchBundle and use the same approach to work with search index.
+ORM engine supports two DBMSes - Mysql and PostgreSQL.
+Each of these DBMSese has it’s own driver class that encapsulates interaction and provides common interface to execute queries.
+Mysql driver is stored in Oro\Bundle\WebsiteSearchBundle\Engine\ORM\Driver\PdoMysql, PostgreSQL driver is stored in Oro\Bundle\WebsiteSearchBundle\Engine\ORM\Driver\PdoPgsql - both of these drivers extend similar drivers from SearchBundle and use the same approach to work with search index.

 The ORM engine has some advantages and disadvantages.
 One of the big advantages is that engine shares the same database with an application, so it can be backed up with the main data, and there is no need to set up separate search engine like Elasticsearch or Sphinx.
 With relational DBMSes, indexation happens faster.